the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/scouting/guide.md

 ## Finding sites

 First and foremost the job of a scout is to find the fleet a free site before the end of the previous site.
 You can let the FC know which sites are taken through tags, so the FC can choose a next site.
 The common tag for "this site is taken" is **X**, though experienced scouts will use all of X/**Y**/**Z** to let the FC know which community is in each site.
-You can tag a site if you are in a fleet _tagging position_, by right-clicking the beacon, and picking the tag in the tag dropdown, but this is faster if you assign a hotkey via the settings menu.
+You can tag a site if you are in a fleet _tagging position_, by right-clicking the beacon, and picking the tag in the tag dropdown, but this is faster if you assign a hotkey (via the settings menu, Shortcuts tab, use the search in the top right).

 How you find the sites that are taken can depend on the number of fleets that are running: